Learn how community colleges are evolving to provide opportunities in the growing fields of renewable energy.

 The Potentials of a Green Job

-To prepare for the many career opportunities in the green field, college course in the field of ecology, biology
+To prepare for the many career opportunities in the green field, a college course in the field of ecology, biology

 , geology, oceanography, meteorology, physics